peachesthefruit/async-systems-example/README.md

   pip install -r requirements.txt
   ```

-You might get an error install the `lxml` package, if this is the case Google how to install it on your machine.
+You might get an error installing the `lxml` package, if this is the case Google how to install it on your machine.
 Most Linux systems have a `python3-lxml` package that can be installed.
 I followed the following posts to get it to work:

 - https://raspberrypi.stackexchange.com/questions/68894/cant-install-lxml